-As depicted in Table 5, a total of 7,646 samples were screened for Salmonella by BAX PCR.
-Twenty-two of these samples were positive and three Salmonella isolates were obtained: one each from cantaloupe, green onion, and alfalfa sprouts.
-These three isolates were sent to FDA/

-CVM for identification by serotyping, antimicrobial resistance, and genomic fingerprinting.
+As depicted in Table 5, a total of 5,279 samples were screened for Salmonella by BAX-PCR.
+Of these samples, 40 were positive and 3 Salmonella isolates were obtained: 1 from cantaloupe and 2 from alfalfa sprouts.
+These 3 isolates were sent to FDA/CVM for identification by serotyping, antimicrobial resistance for 15 antibiotics, and genomic fingerprinting.
 Table 6 identifies each isolate and the associated serogroup.
-The isolate from green onions, S. agona, belonging to serogroup B, was resistant to antimicrobial agent, tetracycline.
-The isolate found in alfalfa sprouts, S. havana, belonging to serogroup G and the isolate from cantaloupe, S. sandiego, belonging to serogroup B, were found sensitive to antimicrobial agents tested.
+The isolate from cantaloupe, S. tucson, belonging to serogroup H, was resistant to sulfisoxazole, an antimicrobial agent.
+The isolates found in alfalfa sprouts, S. dessau, belonging to serogroup E4, and S. mbandaka, belonging to serogroup C1, were also resistant to sulfisoxazole.

-E. coli O157:H7
+E. coli 0157:H7

-No enterohemorrhagic E. coli O157:H7 strain was isolated from the 7,646 samples screened, although 3 samples tested positive by BAX PCR.
+No enterohemorrhagic E. coli O157:H7 strain was isolated from the 5,279 samples screened, although 3 samples tested positive by BAX-PCR.
 In this case, as with pathogenic E. coli analysis, several factors contribute to successful isolation, including the level of background microflora versus the number of target bacterial cells, differential bacterial growth rates, and additional growth requirements.